West Stormont

 It is a big thing for a local community to aspire to… but it is a small but vital part of an enormous effort that is underway and gaining pace across our nation, our continent and our world.

-We would link in and share in philosophies, aims and resources of national and global sustainability programmes, such as Nature Recovery Networks, Wellbeing Economy, and the global climate movement.
+We will link in and share in philosophies, aims and resources of national and global sustainability programmes, such as Nature Networks, Wellbeing Economy, and the global climate movement.

 To turn things around we have to envisage and be part of evolving an economy which supports what we actually need to do – ie. change the ecological footprint of our lifestyles and how we manage the land and landscape in our area.
 That includes creating employment in our sustainability efforts.